-The ideal space for a THATCamp is gratuito, big enough for 75-100 persone, able to accommodate breakout sessions for four to five groups of 15-20 people each, and equipped for and with technology.
+The ideal space for a THATCamp is free, big enough for 75-100 persone, able to accommodate breakout sessions for four to five groups of 15-20 people each, and equipped for and with tecnologia.
 A university building with about 5 classrooms reserved will work great.

 The high prices asked by hotels and conference centers are a big reason that many conferences charge such high registration fees.
 Saving money on meeting space is therefore a pretty high priority for THATCamps, which charge no registration fees at all.
 If you’re organizing a THATCamp because you work with technology and the humanities, your employer might well be willing to provide THATCamp meeting space for free.
 Universities and colleges have museums, libraries, institutes, and centers that are great places to hold a THATCamp, and indeed many THATCamps organized by academics have been held in the groves of academe. centri umanistiche e,en digital humanities centers are particularly appropriate meeting places, and such centers are located throughout the U.S. and Europe.